aenagy/UTOR-VIRT-CYBER-PT-06-2021-U-LOL/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly *available*, in addition to restricting *access* to the network.
-- _TODO: What aspect of security do load balancers protect?_
+- _What aspect of security do load balancers protect?_
   - Answer: Availability

 - _What is the advantage of a jump box?_